SamClouston/rover-dashboard/README.md

     ```
     rosservice call /mavros/set_mode "custom_mode: 'GUIDED'"
     ```
-3. Move the rover to the set coordinates
+3. Move the rover to the set coordinates `missing text`

-Finally you can check what mode the rover is in by typing
+Finally, you can check what mode the rover is in by typing
 ```
 rostopic echo /mavros/state
 ```